-Subject to the limitations described in the "Risk Factors" section in our most recent Annual Report on Form 10-K for the year ended December 31, 2017, we believe that our insurance policy specifications and insured limits are appropriate and adequate given the relative risk of loss and the cost of the coverage.
+Subject to the limitations described in "Risk Factors" in this prospectus, we believe that our insurance policy specifications and insured limits are appropriate and adequate given the relative risk of loss and the cost of the coverage.

-At December 31, 2017, the Company had a total of \$23,836,000 in future obligations under leases to fund tenant improvements and other future construction obligations.
-At December 31, 2017, \$11,103,000 was funded to reserve accounts included in restricted cash on our consolidated balance sheet for these tenant improvement obligations in connection with the mortgage loan agreements entered into in June 2016.
-Aside from these contractual obligations, as of the date of this prospectus, the Company has no current active plans for major renovation, improvement or development of the Company's properties, other than ongoing repair and maintenance.
-However, we may in the future decide to engage in such activities.
+The Company had a total of \$6,067,000 in future obligations under leases to fund tenant improvements and other future construction obligations at March 31, 2019, which excludes \$2,001,000 related to assets held for sale, net, at March 31, 2019.
+At March 31, 2019, \$2,813,000 was funded to reserve accounts included in restricted cash on our consolidated balance sheet for these tenant improvement obligations in connection with the mortgage loan agreements entered into in June 2016.
+Additionally, the Company has commenced development of an existing surface parking lot at 3601 S Congress Avenue into approximately 42,000 square feet of additional office space.
+The development is expected to cost approximately \$15,000,000, which the Company expects to finance using cash flows from operations, borrowings under the Company's revolving credit facility and or proceeds from offerings of shares of Common Stock, preferred stock, senior unsecured securities or other equity and debt securities.
+Aside from these contractual obligations and the foregoing development plan, as of the date of this prospectus, the Company has no current active plans for major renovation, improvement or development of the Company's properties, other than ongoing repair and maintenance.
+Additionally, following completion of the Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock, the Company may evaluate redeveloping its parking garage in Sacramento, California and its development site in Oakland, California.